thirdweb-dev/go-sdk/docs/storage.md

 #### UploadBatch

-UploadBatch method can be used to upload a batch of generic payloads to IPFS.
+UploadBatch method can be used to upload a batch of generic payloads to IPFS\.

 data: the array of data to upload to IPFS